 Life Management Series | Sleep Deficits and Disorders

 According to the Centers for Disease Control and Prevention, insufficient sleep is epidemic in the United States.
-This course provides background and training in Lifestyle Redesign® occupational therapy interventions for persons experiencing sleep deficits, in order for practitioners to empower their clients with self-management strategies for daily life.
+This distance-learning/online course (6 hours) provides background and training in Lifestyle Redesign® occupational therapy interventions for persons experiencing sleep deficits, in order for practitioners to empower their clients with self-management strategies for daily life.

 The Introduction to Lifestyle Redesign® course is a prerequisite to the other courses in the Life Management Series, and must be completed first.